PLyn/PLyn/README.md

 ### Hi there 👋

-I front-end developer passionate about accessibility in web applications and websites.
+I am a front-end developer passionate about accessibility in web applications and websites.
 Front-end Development is one of the many passions I pursue outside of my day job.
 Some of my other passions include but are not limited to:

 - 🌱 I'm currently learning Front-end development and design.
 - 🔭 I'm currently working on an e-Commerce website about cats for fun about buying and selling Cats.
 No Cats will be harmed in the making or using this product.
 Coming Soon!